mukeshmk/zc9uVMJHDrT3dpLz/README.md

-# ConvAI - Conversational AI Movie Recommendation System
+# ConvAI - Conversational AI System

 A REST API for a conversational AI virtual agent that can answer questions about movies using the MovieLens dataset.
 The application uses a multi-agent LangGraph workflow to intelligently route, classify, and answer user queries about movies.